-Magic is power, and how that power is distributed will probably define a game more than the actual setting details, activities performed, or even the rules used.
+Magic is power, and how that power is distributed may define a game more than the actual setting details, activities performed, or the rules used.
 Magic in the hands of a character in some ways defines that character, and a character with a surplus of magical capabilities will be as a god walking upon the Earth.
-In order to preserve the grounded nature of a campaign, the existence of, and access to, magic items must be strictly controlled.
-Keep magic rare, keep magic unique, and above all, keep magic mysterious.
+In order to preserve the grounded nature of a campaign, the existence of, and access to, magic items must be controlled.
+Keep magic rare, unique, and above all, keep magic mysterious.

-However, in a fantasy game, and certainly even (especially?) in a Weird fantasy game, there will be magical artifacts present in the game world.
-When including magic items in an adventure or as part of the activities within the world, simply be sure, even more so than with monsters, that the item in question is justifiable entirely in in-game terms.
-The details of a magic item should always be conceived in terms that would be applicable to the characters in the game world, as if it was real, with the game mechanics and justification coming after.
+However, in a fantasy game, and certainly (especially?) in a Weird fantasy game, there will be magical artifacts present in the game world.
+When including magic items in an adventure or as part of the activities within the world, be sure, even more so than with monsters, that the item in question is justifiable entirely in ingame terms.
+The details of a magic item should always be conceived in terms that would be applicable to the characters in the game world, with the game mechanics detailed afterwards.